bloom-works/docker-python/README.md

 # docker-python

-A ready to use Docker image with Python tools installed
+A ready to use Docker image with Python tools installed.

+Published to Docker Hub at bloomworksdigital/python.